kehrlab/PopIns2/README.md

 ### Build Documentation (optional):

-You can auto-build a html and latex code documentation with doxygen by
+You can auto-build a _html_ and _LaTeX_ code documentation with doxygen by
 ```
 cd doc
 doxygen Doxyfile